16 January - 14 March 2023

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

-The table below shows information and other restrictions on the grants you may apply for if you already have an ongoing grant.
-Grants under this call are counted as ”project grant with focus”.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown in on the page Several grants simultaneously.
+Opens in new window.
+Grants under this call are counted as ”Project grant with focus”.
 Please note that if you are the project leader for an ongoing project grant, this must have a different focus and a different project concept for you to be able to apply.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final financial reports have been submitted.

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project concept as a grant you have already been awarded by, or are applying for to another funding body, please describe this in your application to JPIAMR.

 The grant may be used to fund all types of project-related costs, such as:

 - salaries (including your own salary), however no more than corresponding to the person’s activity level in the project